WisconsinRobotics/WRoverPlayground/PlanningDoc.md

 * Using rviz to visualize robot and beacon position
 * Using rqt_plot to monitor topic data

-## Steps and instructions
+## Lesson Steps and instructions

 Ideally each step should take one meeting session, so studenets should be able to complete the playground tutorial by the end of the second week.

 ### Step 1: Development environment and ROS setup
 Input: Installing a VM software, setting up Linux, and installing ROS and other dependencies OR using docker environment provided by the team and running the code from there.
+Experiment around with using rviz and rqt_graph and rqt_plot.

 Ouput: Students should be able to pull the student version of the playground code, compile, and run the program.
-Students should also be able to see the robot and various beacons on Rviz.
+Students should also be able to see the robot and various beacons on rviz.
 Students should also be familiar like concepts including ROS launching and ROS parameters

 ### Step 2: Moving the robot around
 Input: Students will learn about ROS topics, how to subscribe to topics to receive navigation data and publish to topics to set drive data.